ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 So let us summarise the key aspects of SaC optimizations :

 1. SaC has lifted the inner loop out of the outside one, in effect producing two independent loops ;
-2. This lifting arises from the term rewriting that has allowed the compiler to prove that both loops were in fact independent.
+2. this lifting arises from the term rewriting that has allowed the compiler to prove that both loops were in fact independent.

 So the SaC compiler sees that the first `while` computes the useful value of